Tied-arch bridge: Description

 Thrusts downwards on a tied-arch bridge deck are translated as tension by vertical ties between the deck and the arch, tending to flatten it and thereby to push its tips outward into the abutments, like for other arch bridges.
 However, in a tied-arch or bowstring bridge, these movements are restrained not by the abutments but by the strengthened chord, which ties these tips together, taking the thrusts as tension, rather like the string of a bow that is being flattened.
 Therefore, the design is also called a bowstring-arch or bowstring-girder bridge.

 The elimination of horizontal forces at the abutments allows tied-arch bridges to be constructed with less robust foundations; thus they can be situated atop elevated piers or in areas of unstable soil.
 In addition, since they do not depend on horizontal compression forces for their integrity, tied-arch bridges can be prefabricated offsite, and subsequently floated, hauled or lifted into place.
 Notable bridges of this type include the Fremont Bridge in Portland, Oregon, and the first "computer-designed" bridge of this type, the Fort Pitt Bridge in Pittsburgh, Pennsylvania.

 Both the tied-arch bridge and the self-anchored suspension bridge place only vertical loads on the anchorage, and so are suitable where large horizontal forces are difficult to anchor.

+The design originated from Germany, where it is known as a Stabbogen, from the German word for a tied-arch, where it became popular due to the aesthetics and potential weight saving advantages.
+The deck section could be constructed with plate, lattice or Vierendeel girders.